seahorse-ai-ryan/entra-google-federation/docs/deployment-strategy.md

 Our organization has successfully configured identity federation between Google Workspace and Microsoft Entra ID, enabling:
 - Drop-ship provisioning (users can unbox and sign in with Google credentials)
-- Zero-touch Windows OOBE experience
+- Streamlined Windows OOBE experience (minimal user input)
-- Automatic user account creation via SCIM
+- Automatic user account creation via **SCIM** (System for Cross-domain Identity Management - a protocol that automatically syncs user accounts from Google Workspace to Microsoft Entra, ensuring users can sign in immediately without manual account creation)

-**Remaining Challenge:** We need to automatically deploy applications (Chrome, RustDesk, OBS, WhatsApp, Zoom, Google Drive, TeamViewer) to newly-provisioned devices.
+**Remaining Challenge:** We need to deploy applications to newly-provisioned devices with minimal user effort.

 **Key Constraints:**
 - International users (drop-shipping is highly valuable)